Willie-Huang/Animal-sound-recognition/README.md

 ## 5. Conclusion

 This study systematically analyzed animal sound recognition under data scarcity and imbalance.
-The experiments showed that moderate-capacity CNNs, combined with carefully tuned augmentation, deliver the best trade-off between generalization and complexity.
-Naive noise addition can degrade performance through feature homogenization, whereas calibrated SNR control and SpecAugment enhance robustness.
+The experiments showed that moderate-capacity CNNs, combined with carefully tuned augmentation, deliver the best trade-off between generalization and complexity. simply noise addition can degrade performance through feature homogenization, whereas calibrated SNR control and SpecAugment enhance robustness.

 The project contributes a clear framework for future small-data bioacoustic tasks—highlighting that “simpler but well-regularized” models often outperform deep architectures when training data are limited.